F7/Lp/README.md

 - Use [Bootstrap](http://getbootstrap.com) as base css framework.
 - Other CSS is built as custom.css from [node-sass](https://www.npmjs.com/package/node-sass).
 - Do not use other task runners such as Grunt, Gulp, etc.
-- Local web server with live reload detecting the file updates of html, scss.
+- Local web server with live reload detecting the file updates of html, scss by [Browsersync](https://browsersync.io/).

 ## Environment (2019)